world-federation-of-advertisers/cross-media-measurement/src/main/kotlin/org/wfanet/measurement/reporting/service/api/v2alpha/tools/README.md

 The union and unique reporting sets are created automatically from the provided reporting sets.
 Ids and display names are derived.

-The user will not specify metric calculation specs although they will be automatically created.
-They are not used in the UI.

 The time range of the report must be specified through the start time and end (date): --report-start and --report-end as an interval time range.
 These are formatted as the example above and are the same as in create report.
+The user may optionally pass the desired time zone with --report-time-zone.
+If unspecified, it will use the user's default system time zone.

 The user must specify the interval frequency: --daily-frequency, --day-of-the-week, or --day-of-the-month.
 This is used in combination with the interval time range.